Last Updated on January 8, 2024

 Learn from the relapse, identify the triggers, and strengthen your coping mechanisms.
 A significant lifestyle change can be instrumental in helping you remain sober after a relapse.

-This could involve surrounding yourself with positive influences, engaging in regular physical activity, and maintaining a healthy diet.
+This might mean surrounding yourself with positive influences.
+It can also include staying active and maintaining a healthy diet.
 Continued participation in support groups can also provide invaluable encouragement and guidance.

 Bear in mind, getting sober again after a relapse is not only possible, but it's a likely outcome if you remain committed to your recovery.